ALEEEHU/Awesome-Text2X-Resources/README.md

 ```
 % text to human motion

+@article{petrovich24stmc,
+    title     = {{STMC}: Multi-Track Timeline Control for Text-Driven 3D Human Motion Generation},
+    author    = {Petrovich, Mathis and Litany, Or and Iqbal, Umar and Black, Michael J. and Varol, G{\"u}l and Peng, Xue Bin and Rempe, Davis}
+    journal   = {arXiv:2401.08559},
+    year      = {2024}
+}

+@article{zhou2023emdm,
+  title={EMDM: Efficient Motion Diffusion Model for Fast, High-Quality Motion Generation},
+  author={Zhou, Wenyang and Dou, Zhiyang and Cao, Zeyu and Liao, Zhouyingcheng and Wang, Jingbo and Wang, Wenjia and Liu, Yuan and Komura, Taku and Wang, Wenping and Liu, Lingjie},
+  journal={arXiv preprint arXiv:2312.02256},
+  year={2023}
+}

+@inproceedings{chen2023executing,
+  title={Executing your Commands via Motion Diffusion in Latent Space},
+  author={Chen, Xin and Jiang, Biao and Liu, Wen and Huang, Zilong and Fu, Bin and Chen, Tao and Yu, Gang},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  pages={18000--18010},
+  year={2023}
+}

 @article{humantomato,
   title={HumanTOMATO: Text-aligned Whole-body Motion Generation},
   author={Lu, Shunlin and Chen, Ling-Hao and Zeng, Ailing and Lin, Jing and Zhang, Ruimao and Zhang, Lei and Shum, Heung-Yeung},